golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-3-3-Making-money-with-Brave-Browser.md

 Goto the settings, make sure that you enable the Brave revards.

-Settings > Brave Rewards > Enable ads(Choose the maximum availabel option, ie 5 ads per hour).
+Settings > Brave Rewards > Enable ads(Choose the maximum available option, ie 5 ads per hour).

 You will shortly start getting ads as notifications.
-Simply click on the notification and the page ad will be opened in a new browser page.
+Simply click on the notification and the ad page will be opened in a new browser page.
 Simply close the page. yes , you are done.

-You can click on these as at any time. you done have to wait and click on the ads.
+You can click on these as at any time.
+You done have to wait and click on the ads.

 ### How much can I make ?
-It depends on you much ads you click on.
+It depends on you many ads you click on.
 I was making around 10 US dollars a month without being conscious of what I was doing.
-Is that bad, if you 10$ for almost doing nothing.
+Is that bad, if you make 10$ for almost doing nothing.

 ### How do I redeem the money?
 [NOTE : All that you make using this is legal and subjected to be taxed as per the Income Tax rules of the country.]